Nailing the Video Interview

 The recent outbreak of the Covid-19 pandemic has further highlighted the need for firms to become virtually savvy when it comes to interviewing.

 While a number of searches/processes have been put on hold while the pandemic plays-out, it is clear that the use of video conferencing in recruitment processes is here to stay.
 Given that the average person in the UK changes employer roughly every five years across their career, it is vital to understand the key principles and tips behind preparing for a digital interview so you can stay ahead of the curb.
-We have drawn on over a decade of experiences and knowledge from the Rutherford team to ensure you make a favourable impression on the day.
+We have drawn on over a decade of experiences and knowledge from the Rutherford team to ensure you are nailing your video interview.

 Preparation is Key